Iran pays off $3bn debt to domestic wheat farmers

-Iran’s Organization of Directed Subsidies said on Sunday that it had settled a final tranche of debt to wheat farmers worth 5 trillion rials ($7.24 million) earlier in the day.
+Iran’s Organization of Directed Subsidies said on Sunday that it had settled a final tranche of debt to wheat farmers worth 5 trillion rials ($7.24 million) earlier in the day, Press TV reported.

 It said that total funds spent on purchasing wheat from Iranian famers had exceeded 2,110 trillion rials this year.